All comparisonsEmail / Inbox tools

 Gmail

-Postbox fails first because it requires installing a desktop mail client and configuring account sync before messages appear.
+Postbox fails first because it requires installing and configuring a desktop mail client before messages can sync before checking email.

 Verdict